2026 FIFA World Cup qualification (UEFA): Top goalscorers

-Below are full goalscorer lists for all groups:
+Below are full goalscorer lists for all groups and the second round:

 Controversies

 During the draw on 13 December 2024, when Ukraine was drawn, the map of the country did not include the disputed area of Crimea, which led to outrage from the Ukrainian Association of Football.
 FIFA later apologised for the incident.

 In Group I, the Norwegian Football Federation stated that they "cannot remain indifferent to Israel's disproportionate attacks on the civilian population in Gaza" during the Gaza war.
-In the same group, during Estonia–Israel qualification match, Estonian fans waved a banner targeting Israeli captain Eli Dasa who played for Russian club FC Dynamo Moscow from 2022 to 2025, for comments Dasa made that he was "proud to play" in Russia.
-The banner was removed on request by UEFA.
+In the same group, during the Estonia–Israel qualification match, Estonian fans waved a banner targeting Israeli captain Eli Dasa who played for Russian club FC Dynamo Moscow from 2022 to 2025, for comments Dasa made that he was "proud to play" in Russia.
+The banner was removed at the request of UEFA.
 Also in the same group, the Italian Football Coaches' Association called for Israel to be suspended prior to the Italy–Israel qualification match.

+Following the end of qualification, some UEFA members complained that Europe's allocation of 16 places was insufficient.
+They also criticised the home advantage for some nations in the play-offs, believing that the games should have been hosted on neutral grounds.